Take Your Degree to the Next Level

 Congratulations for finding one of the longest-running and most well-respected terminal Master's degree programs in I-O psychology.
 Whether you are interested in the practice or science side of I-O, the UTC Master of Science degree program in I-O Psychology can help you take your career to the next level.
 Our detailed website likely provides all the information you need regarding our strong program.
 If you need any additional information or have specific questions that you would like to discuss, please contact the graduate program director, Dr. Chris Cunningham or any of our core UTC I-O faculty.
 You can reach Dr. Cunningham by calling him at 423-425-4264 or emailing him at Chris[email protected].

 What makes UTC I-O so special?

 There are so many strengths and unique features about the UTC I-O program.
-You can learn about many of them by reviewing the content in this website.
-Here are just a few highlights, though, to get you started:
+You can learn about many of them by reviewing our program website.
+Here are a few highlights to get you started:

 - A comprehensive and balanced I-O Psychology curriculum

 - Amazing faculty and staff

 - Amazing students (we start one cohort every August)

 - An alumni network that cannot be beat